janmg/logstash-input-azure_blob_storage/README.md

-# WARNING !!!
+# Working?
-Because of on update of logstash or azure I can't seem to get this plugin to work. https://github.com/janmg/logstash-input-azure_blob_storage/issues/44
+I think this plugin should still be functional, but one Logstash version broke it. https://github.com/janmg/logstash-input-azure_blob_storage/issues/44

 The highest version of logstash that works for me is Logstash 8.9.2 https://www.elastic.co/downloads/past-releases/logstash-8-9-2

-It doesn't look like I'll be able to fix this, even the [quick start example](https://github.com/Azure-Samples/storage-blobs-ruby-quickstart) is broken.
-Going forward I will rebuild an NSGFLOWLOG only tool in GOLANG, that can fetch the log entries and feed them to stdout, a log file, or a queue like kafka, this way I cut the JRUBY dependancies with logstash.
+Logstash and Azure Ruby are not ideal for the future.
+If things break or are broken, It doesn't look like I'll be able to fix this, even the [quick start example](https://github.com/Azure-Samples/storage-blobs-ruby-quickstart) is broken.

+Going forward, I am rebuilding an NSGFLOWLOG only tool in GOLANG, that can fetch the log entries and feed them to stdout, a log file, or a queue like kafka, this way I cut the JRUBY dependancies with logstash.
 With the logstash-input-kafka plugin you can still suck in the flow logs in logstash or use an Azure eventhub.
-The GOLANG program is a proof of concept.
-It will take some time before it's going to be useable.
+The GOLANG Blob-to-Queue program is a working proof of concept.

 [blob-to-queue.go](https://github.com/janmg/blob-to-queue) can already list blobs, list the blocks of a blob, read the blob, loop through the json and find the flowtuples and send them to kafka.
 It's work in progress.
 It's not yet using the file listing, a blob is read fully.
 Partial reads are not yet implemented and there is no tracking of which files got read.